steptosky/3DsMax-XplnObj/readme.md

 # The X-Plane .obj exporter for the 3DsMax.
-- The plugin is distributed under [BSD (3-Clause)](http://opensource.org/licenses/BSD-3-Clause) license.
+- The plug-in is distributed under [BSD (3-Clause)](http://opensource.org/licenses/BSD-3-Clause) license.
   For more information read the [license](license.txt) file.
 - The X-Plane [official website](http://www.x-plane.com/).
 - The X-Plane [obj specification](http://developer.x-plane.com/?article=obj8-file-format-specification).
-- The plugin supports `9-2019` 3DsMaxs (x64 only).
+- The plug-in supports `9-2019` 3DsMaxs (x64 only).
-- The plugin requires C++ 14 or higher standard.
+- The plug-in requires C++ 14 or higher standard.

 ### Warning
 Importing is still under developing and doesn't work properly!